 How do you enter the Management Undergraduate of the Year Award?

-To enter you’ll need to pass through an application process as you would in the world of work.
+To enter you’ll need to pass through an application process as you would when applying for graduate programmes.
 It includes:

-- an online application form with questions (as listed below)
+- an online application form with one question to answer (see below)